 SCAD most commonly affects women in their 40s and 50s, though it can occur at any age and can occur in men.
 People who have SCAD often don't have risk factors for heart disease, such as high blood pressure, high cholesterol or diabetes.

-Signs and symptoms of SCAD may include:
+Symptoms of SCAD can include:

-- Chest pain
+- Chest pain or pressure.

-- Pain in your arms, shoulders or jaw
+- Pain in the arms, shoulders, back or jaw.

-- Shortness of breath
+- Shortness of breath.

 When to see a doctor